dps923/winter2017/assignments/a4-football-players.md

 Show the "projects and targets list", and select the project.
 Configure the iOS Deployment Target to version 9.0, so that the app will work with all modern/typical devices.

 #### App cleanup
 As you have seen before, the project creator process creates a "ViewController.swift" source code file.
 We do not need that, as we will be creating our own view controllers.
 Therefore, you can delete it.
-If a dialog asks the following, choose "Move to Trash".
+If a dialog asks, choose "Move to Trash".

 The project creator also creates a "Main.storyboard" source code file.
 Show the storyboard in the editor.